-Note: you can also test this in reverse order!
+You can also test this in reverse order.
 First watch session recordings of the page(s) in question to identify blockers or UX issues, then use on-site surveys to ask direct questions and discover ways to improve UX and the customer experience.

 4. Check that your findings are statistically significant

 Drawing meaningful conclusions from quantitative survey data can be tricky.
-Data often suffers from ‘noise’, because people sometimes make mistakes when entering their answers (but not you!).
+Data often suffers from ‘noise’ because people sometimes make mistakes when entering their answers.

-If you only have a handful of responses, that ‘noise’ will affect survey results even more.
-So the less data you have, the less likely it is that your findings will be statistically valid.
+If you only have a handful of responses, that ‘noise’ carries a margin of error that will affect survey results even more.
+The less data you have, the less likely it is that your findings will have statistical significance.

-Use our sample size calculator to check that your data pool is big enough to trust the insights you’re finding, and make sure you’re not jumping to conclusions in your data by assuming that correlation means causation (more on this later).
+Use our sample size calculator to check that your data pool is big enough to trust the validity of the insights you’re finding, and make sure you’re not jumping to conclusions in your data by assuming that correlation means causation.

 5. Compare your quantitative data against previous benchmarks

 Whenever possible, try to get a frame of reference for interpreting your data.
-Looking at historical data can help you to make sense of trends you have identified.
+Looking at historical data can help you make sense of the trends you identify.

-Let’s go back to the example of a SaaS company trying to understand why free trial users aren’t signing up to a paid plan:
+Let’s go back to the example of a SaaS company trying to understand why free trial users aren’t signing up for a paid plan:

 Your company might compare its results against benchmarks from a similar survey the previous year.